saurabh-tdis/spring-cloud-stream-kafka-binder-consumer/README.md

                             binder: kafka

     4. now when even we will generate event it will consume them and do buisness logic as needed
+    5. Start the zookeeper server then kafka server